fwd:cloudsec 2026

 Matthew Gladney

-Matthew has worked in and around cloud security engineering since 2017, building security enablement tooling at Capital One, HashiCorp, DivvyCloud, Stacklet, and Rapid7.
-He is the primary author of two patents in cloud data and analysis systems, and has consulted on projects to make it easier for people to keep their environments well managed.
-He mostly spends his free time changing diapers and thinking through the opportunities for agentic workflows to scale security research.
+Matthew has worked in and around cloud security software engineering since 2017, building security enablement software at Capital One, HashiCorp, DivvyCloud, Stacklet, and Rapid7.
+He's the primary author on two patents, one for rapidly creating cloud-resource configuration graphs at query time, the other for efficiently producing cloud access-policy analysis.
+He has also consulted on products designed to help teams keep their cloud environments well-managed.
+He spends most of his free time changing diapers and thinking through the opportunities for agentic workflows to scale security research.

 Session